 Another thing to consider for your guests with visual impairments: If your menu is up on a board above a prep area, like in many fast-casual restaurants, they might have trouble reading it.
 The solution here is to print a few copies of the menu in a large font to have on hand and offer to guests who need it.

 As for the other senses, make sure your menu feels nice to the touch.
 Choose sturdy paper, and depending on the style of your restaurant, you might want to laminate your menus or print them on cleanable cards so you don’t have to replace them as often.

 Intelligent menu design is one component of a successful restaurant strategy: Make sure your menu reflects your style and your food.

-If want a little help when starting to redesign your menu, check out our 17 menu templates below and customize them to fit your restaurant's brand.
+If want a little help when starting to redesign your menu, check out our 17 menu templates and customize them to fit your restaurant's brand.